arshidkv12/phpBolt/README.md

 <br>

 ## How to install bolt.so?
-Download bolt.so file from https://phpbolt.com/ website.
+Download bolt.so file from the https://phpbolt.com/ website.
 Then find the extension directory.
 You can find the extension directory by `phpinfo()` function.
 Then add `extension=bolt.so` in the php.ini file and restart your server.